Skip to main content

 temperatureno (default 0.0)How creative the model is allowed to be.
 0.0 is deterministic; 1.0 is creative.0.0 for factual answers, 0.7 for brainstorming

 output_format_schemanoA JSON Schema describing the structure of the final answer.
-The platform extracts the text field from the model’s reply.
+When omitted, the run is in text mode and the answer comes back as final_text.
+When provided, the run is in structured mode and the answer comes back as final_structured_output, conforming verbatim to your schema.
+The two response fields are mutually exclusive.
 Supports a subset of Draft 2020-12 — see the note below the table.See examples below

 system_promptnoA “stage direction” prepended to every run.
 Pinned at creation time, cannot be overridden per-run."You are a helpful assistant.
 Answer concisely."

-mcp_servers and client_tools are wholesale-replaced, not merged, when overridden in a run.
+mcp_servers and tools are wholesale-replaced, not merged, when overridden in a run.
 If you set them in config_override, you replace the whole list.
 This keeps tool namespacing predictable.

 output_format_schema is a JSON Schema subset.
 The platform accepts the same subset of Draft 2020-12 that Bedrock structured-output accepts.
 Common features that do not work: union types (oneOf, anyOf, allOf, not), schema composition ($ref, $defs), conditional shape (if/then/else), pattern regexes on strings, and format validators (date-time, email, etc.).
 Supported: type, properties, required, enum, additionalProperties: false, minimum/maximum on numbers, minLength/maxLength on strings, minItems/maxItems on arrays.
 See JSON Schema Reference for the full list with examples.